7Block Labs

 Emerging best practices to adopt now

-• Sponsor gas for the “first success.”
-After that, switch to ERC‑20 gas or dynamic sponsorship tied to LTV signals.
-Coinbase’s paymaster already supports ERC‑20 gas on Base (EA) for USDC/custom tokens. (coinbase.com)
+• Consider covering gas costs for the “first success.”
+After that, you can switch to ERC‑20 gas or maybe even a dynamic sponsorship based on customer lifetime value signals.
+Coinbase’s paymaster already has your back with ERC‑20 gas support on Base (EA) for USDC and other custom tokens. (coinbase.com)

-• Scope session keys with time‑boxes and spending limits; rotate keys on role change; require a specific paymaster to keep fees predictable. (alchemy.com)
+• When scoping session keys, set time limits and spending caps; also, rotate keys whenever there’s a role change.
+And don’t forget to specify a certain paymaster to keep those fees predictable. (alchemy.com)

-• Design for blob volatility: set alerting and automatic fallback to calldata for your rollup poster during blob spikes. (blocknative.com)
+• Plan for blob volatility by setting up alerts and an automatic fallback to calldata during those blob spikes.
+It’ll save you some headaches later on! (blocknative.com)

 A practical blueprint: redesigning a DeFi onboarding to cut drop‑off by 60%